SYSTEMS IN ACTION · The Handler

 Selective Urgency

-Handlers direct urgency and attention.
+Handlers also direct urgency and attention.

 This is one of their least discussed talents.
 They know what must feel urgent and what must feel premature and in need of space and time.
-They know which small matters should trigger immediate paperwork and which serious matters should linger in “fact-finding” committees for ages.
+They know which small matters should trigger immediate paperwork and which serious matters should linger in “fact-finding” committees for ages and ages.
 They know how to make one missing signature feel like a crisis while a deeper structural question becomes something everyone agrees to revisit once more information is available.
+Someday.
 Someday.

 Urgency is not merely emotional.
 It is strategic.
 If the wrong matter becomes urgent, too many people may see the same thing at once.
 If the right small matter becomes urgent instead, the institution appears alive, responsive, serious, and busy.